 Description of classes:

-3rd to 5th graders – advanced: this class is for English-speaking students from 3rd to 5th grade who have had previous instruction in French or have regular exposure to French but are not fluent.
+3rd to 5th graders – intermediate – This class is for English speaking students from 3rd to 5th grade who have had previous instruction in French or have regular exposure to French but are not fluent.
 The children will expand their vocabulary, reinforce their verbal expression and deepen their reading and writing skills.

-Petits Francophones Kindergarten– This class is open to bilingual students in Kindergarten.
+Petits Francophones Kindergarten– This class is open to bilingual students.
 In this class, all activities are conducted in French.
-It aims to develop a rich oral language, organized and understandable by the others.
+It aims to develop a rich oral language, organized and understandable by others.
 The child speaks and is understood through the language.
 He learns to be attentive to messages addressed to him, to understand and respond appropriately.
 The child starts the basic acquisition of the alphabet, the sounds and will be introduced to reading and writing in French.

-Moyens Francophones 2nd and 3rd graders – This class is open to truly fluent in French students in 2nd and 3rd grades who are reading and writing in French.
+Moyens Francophones 2nd and 3rd graders – This class is open to truly fluent in French students who are reading and writing in French.
 In this class, all activities are conducted in French.
 The child is faced with varied and somewhat complex texts, while learning basic rules of grammar, spelling and conjugation and begins to write short texts.

-Grands Francophones 4th and 5th graders – This class is open to students who are truly fluent in French, and focuses on oral and written expression, grammar and spelling.
+Grands Francophones 4th and 5th graders – This class is open to students who are truly fluent in French, and focuses on verbal and written expression, grammar and spelling.
 In this class, all activities are conducted in French.
-The child reads longer texts and consolidates its bases in grammar, spelling, conjugation and vocabulary.
+The children read longer texts and consolidate their bases in grammar, spelling, conjugation and vocabulary.
 Emphasis is placed on written expression: namely write short varied texts (dialogs, fiction, description, portrait).
 Children are encouraged to read independently.